pletzer/compos/README.md

 3. Solve the Laplace equation for two fields: rho and theta.
 Rho has zero boundary condition on the internal landmark point, and rho = 1 on the external contour.
-To compute theta, we draw line form the internal landmark to the external landmark point and apply theta = 0 on one side of the line and theta = 1 on the other.
+To compute theta, we draw a line from the internal landmark to the external landmark point and apply theta = 0 on one side of the line and theta = 1 on the other.
 Together, rho and theta uniquely identify a position on the bone, irrespective of differences